aartigaraye/MachineLearning231MiniProjects/README.md

 # MachineLearning231MiniProjects
-Each project will have one of the machine learning topics covered during those weeks
+Each project will have one of the machine learning topics covered during those weeks.
+These include everything from Linear Regression to SVM